Eucharistic Adoration

 Experience the Real Presence of Jesus!
 Anyone is welcome to come spend some time in prayer with Our Lord!

-Holy Spirit Catholic Church currently offers weekly Eucharistic Adoration in the chapel immediately following the Monday, Wednesday and Friday 8:00 am Mass.
+Holy Spirit Catholic Church currently offers weekly Eucharistic Adoration in the chapel immediately following the 8:00am Mass Monday through Friday.
 All are welcomed and encouraged to participate in these most Holy Hours and no sign up is needed.

-However, in order to ensure that our Lord is never left alone, we have created an online schedule for parishioners to sign up and commit to one hour every Monday, Wednesday, Thursday & Friday between the hours of 9:00am and 6:00pm.
-(The First Friday extended hours have been and will continue to be covered by members of the Knights of Columbus and the Thanh Linh community but are open for all to attend.)
+However, in order to ensure that our Lord is never left alone, we have created an online schedule for parishioners to sign up and commit to one hour every Monday, Tuesday, Wednesday, Thursday & Friday between the hours of 9:00am and 8:00pm.

 Experience the Real Presence of Jesus!
 Anyone is welcome to come spend some time in prayer with Our Lord!